-Many animators, most notably Creator/WaltDisney, [[HarmanAndIsing Hugh Harman]] and ShamusCulhane were heavily influenced by his work.
+Many animators, most notably Creator/WaltDisney, [[Creator/HarmanAndIsing Hugh Harman]] and ShamusCulhane were heavily influenced by his work.
 Eisenstein himself was [[OneOfUs an animation fan]] and one of the first to recognize its potentials - ''Disney/SnowWhiteAndTheSevenDwarfs'' was his favorite movie.

 [[folder: Filmography ]]